juventusfc/chat-mesage-component/README.md

 Execute `npm test` in bash.

-The line coverage of this Chat Component is 100%.
+😀😀😀 The line coverage of this Chat Component is 100%. 😀😀😀

 ## Features

-- [x] Support System messages
+- 🚩 Support System messages
-- [x] Support Text messages
+- 🚩 Support Text messages
-- [x] Support Media messages
+- 🚩 Support Media messages